Generalized theta functions, strange duality, and odd orthogonal bundles on curves: Introduction

+Let $M^{-, reg}_{\Spin(m)}$ denote the moduli space of regularly stable twisted spin bundles (see Section \ref{sec:uniformization}).
+Then the Pfaffian line bundle descends to $M^{-, reg}_{\Spin(m)}$, and We refer the reader to Proposition \ref{prop:stackisspace} for more details.
 Now the essential strategy in the proof of Theorem \ref{hitchinlaszlo} is the same as in \cite{Hitchin:90}, but there are two key differences.
 These are as follows: \begin{itemize} \item The connectivity of the fibers of the Hitchin map from the moduli space $M^\theta_G$ of $G$-Higgs bundles to the Hitchin base is an essential ingredient in Hitchin's proof.
 In the untwisted case, the connectivity follows, for example, from a description of the fibers in terms of spectral data.
 It seems not to be known if the fiber of the Hitchin map for twisted Higgs bundles is connected in general.
 We circumvent this issue by reducing to the $\SO(m)$ moduli space, and then using results of Donagi-Pantev \cite{DonagiPantev:12}. \item The condition $H^1(M^{-, reg}_{\Spin(m)},\mathcal{P}^{\otimes\ell})=\{0\}$, is sufficient to show that the symbol map of the projective heat operator is injective.
 In the untwisted case, one can again use Higgs bundles to establish this vanishing \cite{Hitchin:90, Laszlo}.
 For the same reason as above, this argument is unavailable in the twisted case.
 However, Kumar-Narasimhan proved such vanishing results directly without using Higgs bundles.
 In the present paper, we generalize the proof in \cite{KumarNarasimhan:97} to the twisted setting. \end{itemize} The proof of the second statement in Theorem \ref{hitchinlaszlo} is analogous to that in \cite{Laszlo}.
 We refer the reader to Section \ref{twistedHiggs} for more details.